 - The PTA's supervising physical therapist in his/her place of employment is also part of the support team and may also function as the clinical mentor when appropriate and qualified.

 Physical therapist assistants who meet all of the requirements for their selected pathway will be recognized for completion of the advanced proficiency pathway within their selected area of physical therapy.
 The recognition is for ten years.
-The recipient will receive a certificate suitable for framing, a lapel pin, and formal recognition via participation in APTA's Annual Honors and Awards Celebration and announcements in APTA publications.
+The recipient will receive a certificate suitable for framing, a lapel pin, and formal recognition via participation in the Recognition Ceremony as part of the opening event of APTA's Combined Section Meeting and announcements in APTA publications.

 To start an Advanced Proficiency Pathway (APP), participants must demonstrate: